Has your home been turned upside down by the holidays?

 If you have the storage space, consider adding another bin to the Christmas décor corner of your attic for reusable wrappings.
 Most gift boxes and bags can be repurposed, and as long as bows retain their fluff, it’s easy to replace the no-longer-sticky backing with a piece of tape for the next go-round.

-For everything that does need to be tossed, resist the urge to shove it all into a trash bag — take a few extra minutes and sort out what can be dropped off at your nearest recycling bin.
+For everything that does need to be tossed, resist the urge to shove it all into a trash bag – take a few extra minutes and sort out what can be dropped off at your nearest recycling bin.
+Unfortunately, Christmas time accumulates a lot of rubbish that can’t be recycled and must be thrown away, especially for those of us who appreciate a huge decorating process for the holidays!
+You can look into things like a dumpster rental in springfield, MA to make the process quicker and easily dispose of any rubbish that has collected over Christmas.

 The clean sweep